jesperpedersen/postgres-tools/PostgreSQLInfo/README.md

 /path/to/java PostgreSQLInfo /path/to/data_directory
 ```

-PostgreSQLInfo takes an optional 2nd parameter, which is the name of report, f.ex.
+PostgreSQLInfo takes an optional 2nd parameter, which is the name of the report, f.ex.

 ```bash
 /path/to/work_area